mm-grybel/Udacity-Full-Stack-Web-Developer/Trivia-API/README.md

 1) Adding and deleting questions.
 2) Displaying the existing questions - all questions and questions by category.
 4) Searching for questions based on a text query string.
-5) Playing the quiz game, randomizing either all questions or within a specific category.
+5) Playing the quiz game, randomizing either all questions or questions within a specific category.

 ### Backend